nouryehia/chessboard/README.md

 We'll eventually be using <a href="https://hub.docker/com" target="_blank">DockerHub</a> for image management, so be sure to make an account there.

+### Production
+To run in production, pull the latest image from DockerHub and then run `docker-compose down --volumes`
+`docker-compose -f docker-compose.prod.yml up --build -d`

+If the container doesn't run, type `docker-compose -f docker-compose.prod.yml logs -f`

 ### Useful Links
 1. <a href="https://www.flaskapi.org/" target="_blank">Flask API documentation</a>
 2. <a href="https://flask-sqlalchemy.palletsprojects.com/en/2.x/" target="_blank">Flask SQLAlchemy documentation</a>